SeanHwangG/test/math/artificial-intelligence/vision.md

 * Non maximal suppression
   ![Non Maximal Suppresion](images/20210213_232105.png)

-* background substitution: subtract from previous frame
+* Background substitution: subtract from previous frame

 * Noise: Impulsive noise randomly pick a pixel and randomly set to a value
   * saturated version is called salt and pepper noise